 Di Camillo stressed the need to know the facts of Jahi McMath's case before making a moral judgment.

 “Before even getting to the ethical considerations, the medical facts are an absolute priority,” he said.
-“If we have a medically clear and confirmed determination of death by these neurological criteria, then we’re dealing with a situation where the body is actually the corpse of the deceased of this young girl.”
+“If we have a medically clear and confirmed determination of death by these neurological criteria, then we’re dealing with a situation where the body is actually the corpse of the deceased of this young girl.”“If we're dealing with a case where the person is in fact brain damaged but still alive, then we have a whole different set of ethical criteria because we’re talking about a living human being who is worthy of full respect and full treatment.”

 He said Catholic teaching holds that “full brain death” criteria are legitimate indicators that the patient has died.
 However, he also warned about “misleading language” which uses the term “brain death” to describe those who are brain damaged or in states of reduced consciousness where a patient may still have brain stem function.